 If you keep EditPad running for a long time, EditPad does not automatically check for new conversations and messages.
 To do so, click the Refresh button.

-Whenever you click Login or Refresh, all conversations and messages are marked as "read".
-They won't have any special indicator in the list of conversations or messages.
-If the refresh downloads new conversation and message summaries, those are be marked "unread".
-This is indicated with the same "people" icon as shown next to the Login button.
+Whenever you click Login or Refresh, all conversations and messages are marked as “read”.
+They won’t have any special indicator in the list of conversations or messages.
+If the refresh downloads new conversation and message summaries, those are marked as “unread”.
+This is indicated with the same “people in the cloud” icon as shown next to the Login button.